Share

 To get started with web scraping using Cheerio, you need to set up a Node project.
 So, follow these steps to create a new project:

-1. Create a new directory for your project and navigate to it using the command line.
+• Create a new directory for your project and navigate to it using the command line.

-2. Initialize a new Node project by running the following command: npm init -y.
+• Initialize a new Node project by running the following command: npm init -y.
 This will create a package.json file for your project.

-3. Install Cheerio as a dependency by executing the following command: npm install cheerio.
+• Install Cheerio as a dependency by executing the following command: npm install cheerio.

-Scraping Web Pages with Cheerio In NodeJs
+How To Scrape Web Pages In NodeJs with Cheerio

 Once you import the cheerio package into your project, you can start scraping web pages by loading, parsing and manipulating them.

-Load A Source
+How To Load A Source

 Before working with a HTML source, of course, you need to load it.
 Therefore, cheerio provides some load method options.
 One of the most popular methods is load.